Kansas City’s Negro Leagues Museum plans to build new home

 Bank of America awarded the museum a $1 million grant to help the new facility become reality.
 The project is expected to cost about $25 million.
 The museum has a capital campaign underway to raise the remainder of the funding.

+The Negro Leagues Baseball Museum already owns The Paseo YMCA building at 1824 Paseo, which is the Buck O’Neil Education and Research Center.
+That building’s the same spot where eight Negro League Baseball owners met on Feb.
+13, 1920, to form the Negro National League.

+“Sometimes people will ask why the Negro Leagues Museum is in Kansas City.
+It is because Kansas City is the birthplace of the Negro Leagues,” Kendrick continued.
+“So we’ve been working to save that historic landmark for quite some time.”

-Kendrick says he expects the new campus to become the gateway into Kansas City’s famed Historic 18th & Vine District.
+Kendrick said he expects the new campus to become the gateway into Kansas City’s famed Historic 18th & Vine District.

+He’d like to be in the new facility by 2028, but he said they could be in their new facility even sooner than that.